 Depression - Therapy

-look for hidden memories.
-They deal with how you think about things and how you
+When you hear "counseling" or "therapy," you may think of lying on a couch and talking about your childhood.
+But most of these treatments don't look for hidden memories.
+They deal with how you think about things and how you act each day.

 Other therapies that have helped people with depression are:5, 6

 - Acceptance and commitment therapy (ACT).
 In ACT, you work with a therapist to learn to accept your negative feelings but not let them run your life.
 You learn to make choices and act based on your personal values, not negative feelings.